theobald-software/theobald-software.github.io/_includes/_content/en/bapis-and-function-modules/parameters.md

 ### Exceptions

-**Exceptions** refer to ABAP exceptions / errors messages of an SAP BAPI.
+**Exceptions** refers to ABAP exceptions / errors messages of an SAP BAPI.
 If an exception occurs during runtime, {% if page.product == "xtract-is" %}Xtract IS{% elsif page.product == "xtract-for-alteryx" %}Xtract for Alteryx{% elsif page.product == "xtract-universal" %}Xtract Universal{% elsif page.product == "board-connector" %}Board Connector{% endif %} returns a corresponding error message.

 - By default, all exceptions result in errors when running the {% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%}Xtract {% endif %}BAPI component.